genesiscommunitysuccess/docs/docs/04_front-end/03_design-systems/05_tokens/04_miscellaneous.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Contains a number of tokens and options which are hard to classify.
 You can adjust any of the defaults in the `src/_config/values` folder of your design system.
+This covers a number of tokens and options.

-* `prefix`: Web component name prefix
+* `prefix`: Web Component name prefix
-* `direction`: The primary document direction (LTR or RTL)
+* `direction`: the primary document direction (LTR or RTL)
-* `disabledOpacity`: The opacity of disabled controls
+* `disabledOpacity`: the opacity of disabled controls
-* `strokeWidth`: Controls the width of the stroke of a component that has a stroke
+* `strokeWidth`: controls the width of the stroke of a component that has a stroke
-* `focusStrokeWidth`: Controls with width of the stroke of a component that has a stroke when it has document focus
+* `focusStrokeWidth`: controls with width of the stroke of a component that has a stroke when it has document focus

 ### prefix